neondatabase/website/content/docs/reference/glossary.md

 ## Non-primary branch

-Any branch not designated as the [primary branch](#primary-branch) in a Neon project.
+Any branch in a Neon project that is not designated as the [primary branch](#primary-branch).
 For more information, see [Non-primary branch](/docs/manage/branches#non-primary-branch).

 ## Page